Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 • contributes to the development of suicidal tendencies.

-Recognition criteria and their evaluation
+Recognition criteria and their assessment

 In the elderly

-Treatment of the elderly requires special attention:
+Treatment of older people requires special attention:

-1. Patients are not recommended to change their home environment, if possible, they should be kept active and communicate as much as possible.
+1. Patients are not recommended to change their home environment; if possible, they should be kept active and communicate as much as possible.

 2. When selecting medications, the state of the cardiovascular system and cerebral vessels is taken into account.